udacityalumni/udacity-nanodegrees-resources/README.md

 # Resources for Udacity Alumni

-✨ **Welcome!
-In this repository created by Udacity Students you can find a list of links to helpful resources to continue learning and expanding your portfolio after completing your Nanodegree.**
+Welcome!
+In this repository created by Udacity Students you can find a list of links to helpful resources to continue learning and expanding your portfolio after completing your Nanodegree.

-#### 🎓 Nanodegrees are divided into Schools:
+## 🎓 Nanodegrees are divided into Schools:

 - [**School of AI**](School%20of%20AI)
     - Machine Learning Engineer Nanodegree